Bryntum

 }

 This function gets the tasks to delete from the checkboxes that were checked in the “Delete tasks” form and stores their task IDs in the taskIds variable.
-The code used is similar to the code used in the addTask function to get the checked checkboxes.
 We loop through the tasks variable and remove the deleted tasks.
 We then loop through these tasks and remove any dependencies that no longer exist.
 We then update the Gantt chart with the new tasks state using the refresh method.

 deleteForm.addEventListener("submit", deleteTasks);